Santa Ana Eye Doctor

 How Do Eye Doctors Diagnose and Treat Glaucoma?

-Typically, a Santa Ana eye doctor can treat and control glaucoma using medication, laser surgery, glaucoma surgery, or a combination of these treatments.
+Typically, Santa Ana, CA eye doctors can treat and control glaucoma using medication, laser surgery, glaucoma surgery, or a combination of these treatments.
 Medication in the form of eye drops tends to be a popular first treatment choice, but laser surgery can be just as effective.
 Ultimately, the type of glaucoma treatment utilized is a choice made by you and your eye doctor.

 Does Glaucoma Run in Families?